tarwn/lessthandot-hugo/blogs/content/posts/2010-10-18-sqlcop-and-proxy.md

   <img src="/wp-content/uploads/blogs/DataMgmt/sqlcop_programfiles.gif" alt="" title="" width="353" height="167" />
 </div>

-We appreciate everyone&#8217;s feedback on SQLCop and any problems or suggestions that you have are always welcome.
+We appreciate everyone's feedback on SQLCop and any problems or suggestions that you have are always welcome.
 You can post [forum topics on LessThanDot][6] to let us know.
 Also, SQLCop and LessThanDot is run and maintained from [donations][7].
 If you can help, we greatly appreciate it. 🙂

  [1]: http://www.aaronlowe.net/
  [2]: http://twitter.com/Vendoran